Tales from the road

 How and when to visit

-Our new Atacama & Patagonia tour pairs a four-night stay in Copiapó with a two-week self-drive adventure down in Patagonia, nipping over the border into Argentina for good measure.
+Our new Atacama & Patagonia Off the Beaten Track tour pairs a four-night stay in Copiapó with a two-week self-drive adventure along Patagonia's beautiful and lesser-visited Carretera Austral.
 If you want a full PDF itinerary or just want to have a chat about the tour, do please get in touch.

 The most spectacular time to visit Copiapó is during the spring (our Autumn).
 Despite the fact that the Atacama is the driest non-polar desert region in the world, the most incredible carpet of flowers often (though not always) covers mile after mile of the lowland desert, typically between September and early November.
 Because each morning starts with a cloud covering from the 'camanchaca' coastal mist, the seemingly lifeless desert actually holds some moisture.
 Autumn rains then prompt the seeds to sprout, appearing in spring.
 This phenomenon cannot be experienced from San Pedro.